Back Pain Webinars

 The purpose of this presentation by Dr. Krista Burns, DC, is to illustrate the neurology of the Posture System, provide evidence-based research of how "Tech Neck" posture is impacting brain and physical function, and to demonstrate brain-based postural correction strategies that Doctors of Chiropractic can integrate into their clinical treatment plans.
 With the rampant decline of posture from being on smartphones and seated workers at their computers, this is a relevant and timely presentation.
 "Tech Neck" is a public health concern in the digital age that is impacting the quality of lives of adolescents and adults.

-Mastering The Disc: Mechanical Assessment of the SpineContains 5 Component(s), Includes Credits Includes a Live Event on 01/23/2020 at 1:00 PM (EST)
+Mastering The Disc: Mechanical Assessment of the SpineContains 5 Component(s), Includes Credits Recorded On: 01/23/2020

 Join Dr. Jonathan Michael Lesch, DC for a webinar which will examine the mechanical properties of spinal discs and how they are the predominant cause of pain in back and neck conditions.
 Dr. Lesch will discuss how to definitively diagnose the source of back and neck problems through various tests and evidence-based guidelines.
 He will then explore research which will help registrants better understand the mechanical functions and characteristics of a disc, including discussing issues like disc bulging, directional preference, obstruction to extension, and more.
 Finally, Dr. Lesch will then identify specific treatment plans which can both assist chiropractors in their treatment and education of their patients, and aid in patient self-treatment.

-Realistic Active Care Plans for Chronic LBP: Leveraging Design Thinking and Behavioral EconomicsContains 5 Component(s), Includes Credits Includes a Live Event on 10/10/2019 at 1:00 PM (EDT)
+Realistic Active Care Plans for Chronic LBP: Leveraging Design Thinking and Behavioral EconomicsContains 5 Component(s), Includes Credits Recorded On: 10/10/2019

 Design thinking has been leveraged to create some of the most successful consumer products.
 Behavioral economics is being applied to leverage natural human behavior for creating healthier habits and better choices.
 The impact of design thinking and behavioral economics has been an emerging field of study specifically around the field of public health.
 This course by Dr. Isaac Borowiec, DC applies these cutting-edge behavioral sciences to the chiropractic practice so you can create active care plans that are sticky and work for each individual patient.
 In this lecture, we apply these concepts specifically to chronic lower back pain.